 2.6 Analysis of haematological parameters

 The haemoglobin content, total erythrocyte count, and leukocyte count of the blood were estimated.
 The blood samples were collected and promptly analysed for haematological purposes.
-The RBC and WBC were diluted with appropriate diluting fluids, and the total content was calculated using an improved Neubauer haemocytometer (Blaxhall, 1972).
+The RBC and WBC were diluted with appropriate diluting fluids, and the total content was calculated using an improved Neubauer haemocytometer (give company and model number) (Blaxhall, 1972).
 The Sahli haemoglobinometer was utilised to estimate the haemoglobin (HB) content in both the Monocrotophos - treated fish and the control group.
+Describe the protocols in brief

 2.7 Morphological assessment of blood cells

 A thin blood film was made by spreading a blood drop evenly on clean grease free slide using smooth edged spreader.
 Leishman’s stains was employed for the staining of blood films.
 It provides excellent stain quality and is generally used to differentiate and identify leucocytes.
 Cytoplasmic details and granules are better stained by Leishman's stain.
 Blood smears were stained with Leishmans stain for 2 minutes (undiluted stain) and 5-15 minutes (diluted stain) as the former acts faster than the latter.
 Using the10X, 20X, 40 X objective high-power lenses, the blood smear was observed.
 The morphologic characteristics of cells were recorded (the shape, the pathologic changes in nuclei, the protoplasm and membranes) and they were registered.
 Images were captured by digital camera.
 Also, photographs were taken under compound microscope Leica with the help of a digital camera.
+Give references